cardano-foundation/CIPs/CIP-?/README.md

 algorithm (the current state of the art) can process four kilobytes per loop iteration, which amounts to over four thousand potential stored integers.
 - Insertion or removal is a bit set or bit clear respectively.
-- Finding the smallest element is a find-first-one.
+- Finding the smallest element uses a count leading zeroes.
+- Finding the last element uses a count trailing zeroes.
 - Testing for membership is a check to see if the bit is set.
 - Set intersection is bitwise and.
 - Set union is bitwise inclusive or.